 The most exciting benefit that coconut imparts on the skin is moisture.
 Because of its unique combination of fatty acids (lauric, capric, caprylic, myristic and palmitic), it has a way of penetrating skin that few other oils have and it's important to know if fractionated coconut oil or extra virgin would be right for you.

 Whether you have dry skin or sensitive skin, this is an oil that will truly penetrate and moisturize deeply into your skin, and help reduce and improve your issues.
 The other key reason that coconut oil is so helpful in moisturizing products is that it provides the skin with the nutrients it needs to stay hydrated over time.
 Whereas many moisturizers are based on water, which provides only a temporary hydration and then evaporates, coconut oil provides a more lasting, truly moisturizing solution—without feeling greasy.

 Benefits to the skin: protection and anti-aging

 In addition to superior moisturization, coconut oil provides other skin benefits:

-- Antioxidant: Coconut oil is rich in natural antioxidants—so many that it is one of the longest-lasting oils you can get because it resists rancidity.
+- Antioxidants: Coconut oil is rich in natural antioxidants—so many that it is one of the longest-lasting oils you can get because it resists rancidity.
 That means that the natural antioxidants are also going to help protect your skin from environmental stressors, preserving a more youthful look.

 - Nutrients: Coconut oil is a good source of vitamins A, C, and E, which all have antioxidant capabilities, as well as moisturizing and brightening properties.
 Vitamin C, as you probably know, can tighten and firm while reducing the appearance of fine lines and wrinkles.

 - Gentle: This is an oil that anyone can use, even young children.

-Because of its superior moisturizing, hydrating, and conditioning properties, we’ve added coconut oil to the following five products.
-Let us know what you think!
+Because of its superior moisturizing, hydrating, and conditioning properties, we’ve added coconut oil to five of our favorite products.